Frequently Asked Questions

 - have a blood clotting disease such as hemophilia;

 - have had any procedures performed on both sides of your body that would make you unable to give a blood sample (e.g., lymph nodes removed from your arm or chest, an arteriovenous (A-V) shunt for haemodialysis, etc.); and/or

 - have observed any condition that makes sample collection impossible (e.g., rashes, oedema, open sores, wounds, cast, occluded veins on both arms, etc.).

 Please be aware that for your safety we will NOT collect blood if you have received a blood transfusion within 48 hours of your visit to LifeLabs® Medical Laboratory Services or received radiotherapy or chemotherapy within 12 weeks of your visit to LifeLabs® Medical Laboratory Services.
 If these restrictions apply to you, please schedule your visit accordingly.

-All participants are required to complete the online consent form prior to providing a blood sample to the Study, which ensures that adequate information is given to a participant in order to make an informed decision about his/her participation in blood collection.
-This requirement is consistent with requirements set forth by the Research Ethics Board regarding the ethical treatment of human subjects.
+All participants are required to complete an online consent form prior to providing a blood sample to the Study, which ensures that adequate information is given to a participant in order to make an informed decision about his/her participation in blood collection.
+This requirement is consistent with requirements set forth by the Canadian Tri-Council Policy and our Research Ethics Board regarding the ethical treatment of human subjects.

 The online screening questionnaire takes approximately five minutes to complete and you are free to stop at any point and come back to it later.

 The online screening questionnaire will ask if you are interested in participating in this phase of the OHS.
 The screening questionnaire will also ask about any recent medical conditions and/or treatments that you might have or have had which may exclude you from giving a blood sample.

 - The blood collection appointment should only take 10-20 minutes.